 - The Load: In Vietnam, Wynona called herself the weakest partner in the Race.
 She was probably right, as at that point she had yet to do a single Roadblock that she hadn't been forced to do.

-- No Sense of Direction: During the Pho Detour in Vietnam, they got lost looking for the market, and wandered around Hanoi for long enough that Joey & Meghan, in the process of doing the second side of the U-Turn were able to catch up to, and ultmately pass them, getting back to the U-Turn marker before Chuck & Wynona had even seen that they were also U-Turned.
+- No Sense of Direction: During the Pho Detour, they got lost looking for the market, and wandered around Hanoi long enough that Joey & Meghan, in the process of doing the second side of the U-Turn, were able to catch up to and ultmately pass them, getting back to the U-Turn marker before Chuck & Wynona had even seen that they were also U-Turned.

 - Nutty Squirrel: Subverted in their intro.
 When talking about Chuck's taxidermy hobby, the camera cuts to a stuffed squirrel, complete with Red Eyes, Take Warning.

 - Read the Freaking Clue: What got them eliminated.
 Wynona decided it would be easier to roll their cheese down the hill instead of using the sleds, and they wound up with a 30-minute penalty due to not using the proper equipment to carry their cheese down the hill.

 - Earlier, during the Pho Detour, Chuck left their chickens at the Detour starting point, even though Wynona told him they needed the chickens, forcing them to go back and get them later.

 - Reality Show Genre Blindness:

 - Wynona didn't volunteer to do a Roadblock until leg six, even the ones that were not physical.
 She seemingly did not understand the concept that Roadblocks are more forgiving early on, when there are more teams, and that Chuck might be out of them later in the race when they really need him to do one.